jamshaidsohail5/cube-lang/readme.md

 let a = [1, 2, 3, 4, 5]

 with v = 0
-left reduce a + e from e in a
+left reduce e + v from e in a

 v should be 15
 ```